Ithell Colquhoun: Biography

-Colquhoun continued producing art until around 1983.
-She spent her final years in a care-home in Lamorna, and died in 1988.
-She left the copyright in her works to The Samaritans, her occult work to the Tate, and her other art to the National Trust.
+Colquhoun left her literary works to the writer Derek Stanford, her occult work to the Tate, and the remainder of her art to the National Trust.
+The copyright for the works she sold (or gifted) during her lifetime was left to The Samaritans, the Noise Abatement Society, and the Sister Perpetua Wing of St Anthony's Hospital, North Cheam.
 In 2019, the Tate acquired the National Trust's holdings of Colquhoun's works.

 Art

-Though only formally involved with the surrealist movement in England for a few years, Colquhoun first gained her reputation as a surrealist, and identified as a surrealist for the rest of her life.
-She used many automatic techniques, which were described in André Breton's first surrealist manifesto as a defining feature of surrealism, and invented several automatic techniques herself.
+Though only formally involved with the Surrealist movement in England for a few years, Colquhoun first gained her reputation as a surrealist, and identified as a surrealist for the rest of her life.
+She used many automatic techniques, which were described in André Breton's first surrealist manifesto as a defining feature of surrealism, and invented several herself.